renxida/renxida.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Xida Ren, pursuing a ML hardware security & performance PhD at UVA Computer Architecture Lab while interning at Intel.
+I am Xida Ren, pursuing a PhD in security & performance for ML Hardware at the University of Virginia Computer Architecture Lab.
+I am also interning at Intel.

-My current research interests include hardware security, profiling, and software-hardware co-design.
+My current research interests include hardware security, workload profiling, and software-hardware co-design.

-I'm interested in learning about ML hardware supply chain security, and regulation surrounding the semiconductor supply chain, especially ML-related hardware.
+I'm interested in learning more about AI related policy, especially as they pertain to ML hardware supply chain.

+and regulation surrounding the semiconductor supply chain, especially ML-related hardware.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.